analogdevicesinc/codefusion-studio/docs/user-guide/tools/config-tool/clock-config.md

 ---
 description: Clock Configuration Tool for CodeFusion Studio
 author: Analog Devices
-date: 2024-09-02
+date: 2025-04-24
 ---

 # Clock Configuration

-The Clock Configuration is a screen within the Config Tool.
-For details on accessing the Config Tool and using the output see [Config Tool](./index.md).
+The Clock Configuration feature allows you to configure and manage clock sources, dividers, and multiplexers to control the clock frequencies supplied to processor cores and peripherals.
+It ensures clock settings comply with hardware constraints and allows code generation to apply the desired configuration.

 ## Clock config diagram